arosenbach/KataTrainReservation/README.md

 ```
 ### Train Data Service

-You can get information about which each train has by using the train data service.
-For test purposes, you can start a local service using the provided code in the "train_data_service" folder.
-You can assume the real service will behave the same way, but be available on a different url.
+You can get information about which each train has by using the train data domain.service.
+For test purposes, you can start a local domain.service using the provided code in the "train_data_service" folder.
+You can assume the real domain.service will behave the same way, but be available on a different url.

 Again, you need [node](https://nodejs.org/en/download/), then start the server by running: